Documentation Index

 Music content detection

 Neolli automatically analyzes audio to detect whether a video contains primarily music rather than speech.
 This check runs during the first dubbing attempt for each video.
+What happens when music is detected:- The dubbing job fails immediately with a

-- The video is permanently flagged as music content
+music_detectederror (credits are automatically refunded) - The video is permanently flagged as music content

 - All future dubbing requests for that video are blocked — both from the localization modal and per-language “Generate Dubbing” buttons